Wildlife Management Areas in Tennessee

 Motorized Vehicles

-All motorized vehicles must be muffler equipped to suppress noise and be spark-arrestor equipped to prevent fires.
-Operation of motorized vehicles is confined to roads not designated as closed.
+All motorized vehicles must be muffler-equipped to suppress noise and spark-arrestor equipped to prevent fires.
+The operation of motorized vehicles is confined to roads not designated as closed.
 Off-road vehicles are restricted to roads open to other motorized traffic (except where prohibited by state or federal statute) and designated trails only.
 ORVs may be operated during daylight hours and at other times when participating in authorized activities.
+Driving off roads into woods, fields, or utility right-of-ways is prohibited for all motorized vehicles.
+Motorized vehicles may be prohibited on any Agency-owned Wildlife Management Area if deemed necessary to protect wildlife, vegetation, and/or property.
+Some exceptions apply.
+See individual WMAs for specific restrictions.

 WMA Property Conservation

-No person shall damage or remove any trees or other plants, dirt, gravel or sod from any Wildlife Management Area or other Tennessee Wildlife Resources Agency-controlled lands without specific authorization.
+No person shall damage or remove any trees or other plants, dirt, gravel, or sod from any Wildlife Management Area or other Tennessee Wildlife Resources Agency-controlled lands without specific authorization.

 No species of wildlife may be harassed except those authorized for the hunt and no animal killed shall be dismembered to the extent that its species and sex cannot be identified before checking out of the area.